 It took a while for Kobe to adjust to the NBA game, but once he did, he was the closest thing to Michael Jordan since Michael Jordan.
-Kobe has a similar play style to Jordan and had the same mannerisms.
+Kobe has a similar playing style to Jordan and had the same mannerisms.
 He was Michael Jordan lite.

 Kobe and Shaq won 3 straight titles, and Kobe won 2 straight on his own.
 He spent 20 years with the Lakers and had a memorable 60 point outing in his final game against the Utah Jazz.

 Divac was a good addition to the Hornets but only stayed two seasons.

 This was an awful trade because the Hornets essentially traded a legend for a 2-year Divac rental.